Zillatron27/x4-production-analyzer/README.md

 ## Current Status

-This tool is functional but under active development.
+This tool is (mostly) functional but under active development.
 Features may change, break, or be removed without notice.

 ## Features